tpoisot/ms_connectance_complexity/ms_conn_compl.md

 using the least-squares method; we report the power-law exponent.

 [simstat]: sim_stats.png "title"
 ![Statistical descriptors of the degree distribution of randomized networks, $n=30$, increasing connectance.
 These results show that central properties of the degree distribution are contingent upon connectance, at a given network size, and under a given network generation model.
-ER networks are in blue, niche-model networks are in red.\label{simstat}][simstat]
+ER networks are in blue, niche-model networks are in red.
+Each point represent a single generated network.\label{simstat}][simstat]

 Qualitatively, the random graphs and the niche networks behave exactly the same.
 With the exception of the kurtosis, *all* statistical descriptors of the